 There aren’t many bitcoin casino games that are as popular or as widely known as blackjack.
 Because of its simplicity, blackjack was one of the first games to appear in online casinos back in the early 1990s.
 It was one of the first to be ported to mobile devices and to be chosen as a live dealer game.
 Naturally, blackjack was also a lab rat when it came to bitcoin betting.
 We’re happy it was because this is one of the most exhilarating games you can play with BTC stakes.
-Moreover, the game is so straightforward that everybody from rank amateurs to seasoned pros and blackjack veterans can play it.
+Moreover, the game is so straightforward that everybody from ranked amateurs to seasoned pros and blackjack veterans can play it.

 If you are new to bitcoin blackjack, don’t worry.
 We’re here with our guide, and we will introduce you to everything you need to know about the game.
 Moreover, we’ll discuss variants, tips, and strategies, as well as the reasons why betting with bitcoin on blackjack is ideal.
-First, though, let’s talk top bitcoin casinos offering blackjack games.
+First, though, let’s talk about top bitcoin casinos offering blackjack games.
 Here are our recommendations…

 We’re sure that most of you will already know how bitcoin blackjack works.
 Many of us learned the game as children, and that knowledge doesn’t easily slip from memory.
 If you’ve played “Twenty-One” before, you’re in good company, as that is essentially the same game.

-Originally called Vingt-et-Un (“Twenty-One” in French), the game took on its current name when it arrived in Las Vegas, and casinos cunningly thought of a way to lower the basic prizes by offering more if you had twenty-one with a “black-coloured Jack”.
+Originally called Vingt-et-Un (“Twenty-One” in French), the game took on its current name when it arrived in Las Vegas, and casinos cunningly thought of a way to lower the basic prizes by offering more if you had twenty-one with a “black-colored Jack”.
 However, those rules have long since gone (in most games), but the name stuck.
 How do you play, then?

 For those of you not in the know, here is our guide to playing bitcoin blackjack online…

 After the draw, you can look at your cards.
-Each blackjack card counts for its numerical value, so 2s are worth two points, 5s are worth five points, and so on, with 10s and faces all worth ten points, and Aces worth either one or eleven points, as needed.
+Each blackjack card counts for its numerical value, so 2s are worth two points, 5s are worth five points, and so on, with 10s and faces all worth ten points, and aces worth either one or eleven points, as needed.

 Many people assume that you are trying to get a twenty-one-point hand in blackjack, but that’s not true.
 What you need to do is beat the dealer’s hand – that is all.
 Any hand which has a value of over twenty-one points will bust, and you will lose your bet.
 Fortunately, you can’t bust with just two cards.